AboutObjects/Modelmatic/Documentation/Streamlining JSON Mapping.md

 * This may seem unrelated, but **most iOS teams don't seem to be using Core Data**

 ---
-## So?

-So naturally we wondered if it would be possible to use Xcode's awesome Core Data Model Editor to:
+## Core Data Model Editor

+* Awesome tool for data modeling
-* Define a comprehensive set of mappings in a single, visible model
+* Defines mappings in a visual format
-* Apply those mappings at runtime to non-Core Data objects
+* Framework-level programmatic access

+### But wait, it's only for Core Data, right?

+Heh, heh

 ---

+## [fit] Thought Experiment, Step 1

+* Verify that the Model Editor and associated framework classes can be used independently
+* The rest is a slam dunk
+* We'll just need one other thing...

+---

+## Key-Value Coding (KVC)

+* Introspection mechanism built into `NSObject`
+* Allows properties to be accessed by name (key)
+* Is the straw that stirs the drink

+---

-## Xcode's Model Editor
+## Managed Object Model (MOM)

-* Edits `xcdatamodel`
 * Defines mappings between model objects and their external data representation
 * Designed to support relational databases (object-relational mapping)
-* **Model can be loaded as `NSManagedObjectModel` instance at runtime**
+* **Can be loaded as `NSManagedObjectModel` instance at runtime**

 ---